DerGas310/maximkaGPT/README.md

    `pip install torch tokenizers`

-3. If you need, change `dataset.txt` file with poems.
+3. If you need, change `dataset.txt`.
-4. Run `clear.py` to clean the data
+4. Then run `clear.py` to preparr the dataset.
 5. Train the model to start chatting:

    `python main.py`